hebuter/altitudeVSdenVScs/README.md

 # altitudeVSdenVScs
-This script is used to calculate air density and sound speed at diffenet altitude
+This script is used to calculate air density and sound speed at different altitude.